Facts

 initialize flow f to 0 while there exist an augmenting path p do augmented flow f along p return f

-- An augmenting path is a simple path from source to sing in the residual network
+is a simple path from source

 - Each path have alternative free and matched edges in such way that begins and ends with free vertices.

-- Definition: Each edge on an augmenting path admits some additional positive flow to without violating the capacity constrain on the edge.
+on an augmenting path admits some additional positive flow

 - Example: